 The Faroe archipelago comprises 18 volcanic islands, occupying a patch of the Norwegian Sea halfway between Scotland and Iceland.
 They are a place to fully immerse yourself in nature and take in awe-inspiring landscapes and seascapes.
 Feel the wind in your hair, see colourful villages, grazing sheep, green mountains, mysterious fog and the nearby islands, which rise majestically on the horizon.
-This fly & drive adventure break will give you the possibility to explore some of the highlights of these enchanting islands, eventually combining it with a trip to Iceland or Denmark.
+This fly and drive adventure break will give you the possibility to explore some of the highlights of these enchanting islands, eventually combining it with a trip to Iceland or Denmark.

 Click to view map